mixmarvel/mixmarvel.github.io/_posts/2019-10-01-HyperDragons.md

 MixMarvel highly values user participation across MixMarvel games.
 HyperDragons usually hold operation events to increase player adhesion.

-The MixMarvel Foundation has a quarterly back-up funding support for the MixMarvel game development.
-This HyperDragons Community Event used 4000 MIX for rewards.
+The MixMarvel Foundation has a 140,000 annual back-up funding support for the MixMarvel game development activities.
 Players contribute actions in game will be rewarded with a certain number of MIX.